Call to all Columbia University Students

-TC EdTech INA 2020 calls for proposal to solve these pressing problems, by designing innovative Educational Technology.
+INA 2023 calls for proposal to solve these pressing problems, by designing innovative Educational Technology.

-TC EdTech INA's mission is to provide a pathway to innovative, research-based EdTech, bridging the gap between practice and research in the EdTech field.
-The 2020 TC EdTech INA calls on students to solve the problem of life after COVID through the design of an EdTech solution, backed by research, and fueled by innovation.
+INA's mission is to provide a pathway to innovative, research-based EdTech, bridging the gap between practice and research in the EdTech field.
+The 2023 INA calls on students to solve real-life problem through the design of an EdTech solution, backed by research, fueled by innovation, and presented with pursuasive media and stories.

 INA is selective and designed to guide teams through the process of refining concepts and product prototypes.